5 star rating

 CEUs (CCPDT & IAABC)

-Available for Course Purchasers and Diamond Members
+Available for Course Purchasers, Diamond Members & Library Pass holders

 1.5 CCPDT Trainer CEUs.